oracle-livelabs/security/database/advanced/key-vault/key-vault-Lab5.md

     ![Key Vault](./images/image-2025-7-24_12-31-21.png "On the database host, go to the Key Vault login page, click on Endpoint Enrollment and Software Download")

-2. Paste the Enrollment Token copied in step 7 of task 1 and click **Submit Token**.
+2. Paste the Enrollment Token copied in step 7 of Task 1 and click **Submit Token**.
 You will see the endpoint details automatically populated.

     ![Key Vault](./images/Screenshot_2025-10-03_14.11.39.png "Paste the Enrollment Token copied in step 7 of task 1 and click Submit Token.
 You will see the endpoint details automatically populated.")